EmberNoGlow/SDF-Model-Editor-Demo/README.md

 ## **🌟 Overview**
 This project is a **work-in-progress** editor for designing 3D models using **Signed Distance Fields (SDFs)**.
 Built with `Python`, `GLSL`, `ImGui`, `GLFW`, and `PyOpenGL`, it allows real-time rendering and interaction with SDF primitives.

 While the current version is a **demo with limited functionality**, it serves as a foundation for a more powerful tool.
 The goal?
-To simplify 3D modeling by combining primitives into stylized characters or objects—**no sculpting required!**
+To simplify 3D modeling by combining primitives into stylized characters or objects – **no sculpting required!**

 > *I’m happy with the result, but there’s so much more to build!*